magento/magento2/app/code/Magento/Multishipping/README.md

 More information about [type configuration](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/di-xml-file.html).

-Extension developers can interact with the Magento_Msrp module.
+Extension developers can interact with the Magento_Multishipping module.
 For more information about the Magento extension mechanism, see [Magento plug-ins](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/plugins.html).

 [The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_Msrp module.